ucl-cssb/cneta/README.md

 There are three Markov models of evolution for the copy number profiles:
-* 0: Mk model (extension of JC69 model)
+* model 0: Mk model (extension of JC69 model)
-* 1: model of total copy number
+* model 1: bounded model of total copy number
-* 2: model of allele-specific copy number
+* model 2: bounded model of allele-specific copy number
 <!-- * 3: model of independent Markov chains (when WGD and chromosome gain/loss are incorporated) -->

 There are two ways of simulating mutations along a tree: